 a.
 Information Gathering.
 We will continue collecting data through a questionnaire/intake form sent to you, looking at your website and marketing materials, and/or general discussions.

-d.
-Analysis and Discussion.
-We will then provide a search report and/or discuss the results.
-To the extent that you need to contemplate any additional searches (e.g., the likelihood of registration success appears low, there are common law issues, or you change your mind), additional searches require an additional $350 per search to cover our software and personnel costs.
+c.
+Analysis and Opinion.
+We will provide a search report and/or discuss the results.
+To the extent that you need to contemplate any additional searches (e.g., the likelihood of registration success appears low, there are common law issues, or you change your mind), additional searches require an additional fee to cover our software and personnel costs.

-a.
+b.
 Response to Substantive USPTO Office Actions.
-Substantive objections include the likelihood of confusion with a registered mark and/or that the mark cannot be registered because it is descriptive or generic.
+Substantive Office Actions are ones in which the USPTO Examining Attorney takes the position that the mark cannot legally register.
+The basis is usually related to their cited belief of a “likelihood of confusion” with a USPTO registered mark and/or their belief that the mark is not distinctive enough to obtain registration.
 As previously referenced, this is a very nuanced area of law, and surgical precision is required in the responsive argument.
-Our fees to prepare and file the response varies.
+Our fees for preparing and filing the response vary depending on the novelty and complexity, and we generally find it better for all involved to bill hourly.
 Please note that while we use approaches that attempt to avoid substantive office actions, we are not the USPTO and thus cannot guarantee the mark will clear the USPTO process.

 e.
 Opposition, Cancellation.
 Third-Party Actions and Outside Litigation.
 On occasion, third parties contest trademark applications/registrations the USPTO examining attorney has cleared.
 Generally, this is equivocal to any litigation and is handled for an hourly charge and in a separate fee agreement.
 Of course, we will review and provide initial guidance to our clients on the risk analysis and budget at no cost.